Mongolia: the stop-and-smell-the-wildflowers,Terelj to Naadam to Hustai; shamans, musicians, nomads and Przewalski’s horses festival ride.

 Day 7: Naadam Festival – Horse Racing and tracking the Przewalski Horse

 The final day of the Naadam is an early start to head out to the horse racing.
 The race actually starts as soon as we are on the road, as every vehicle in the country, it seems, jostles for position and rally races out to the event.
 Horses are revered and the horse racing is very prestigious to Mongols.
-Wildly chaotic, its not the Melbourne Cup or Happy Valley, as spectators on foot stand side by side with spectators on horseback watching ten year old kids race highly trained horses over a 30km distance.
-Its a carnival atmosphere that thats as much about the spectators as the jockeys.
+Wildly chaotic, it’s not the Melbourne Cup or Happy Valley, as spectators on foot stand side by side with spectators on horseback watching ten year old kids race highly trained horses over a 30km distance.
+It’s a carnival atmosphere that thats as much about the spectators as the jockeys.

 In the afternoon we head to Hustai, and trek into the hills to spy out the small but successful Przewalski horse herds and the unique social organisations of Alpha males plus harems, and power hungry outcast males banding together in their own side communities.